pinpoint-apm/pinpoint-c-agent/DOC/PHP/Readme.md

 ## Support Plan
-What we have supported and what we are going to support: [support plan](SupportPlan.md)
+What we have supported and what will support: [support plan](SupportPlan.md)

 ## Getting Started